Hi, I’m Sophie! I’m a Nashville-based musician, artist, and naturalist.

 Grateful to arrive in San Sebastian after 30 hours of travel

-“There is a train leaving at 19:00,” he said.
+“There is a train leaving at nineteen hundred,” said the man.
 “Three euros.”

 Camino del Norte Day 1: Irún to San Sebastián